 They finally found a place at the Louis Lightner farm in Newton Falls on old State Route 534, about an hour from Akron near Youngstown.
 Just to give The Man no chance to nix this one, they actually waited until the day before the show to announce the new location.
 They decided to use a local biker gang as security!
 That’s never a good idea really, is it?
-So on

 On Sunday May 24, 1970 The Rascals, Canned Heat, The Byrds, Kenny Rogers and The First Edition, Cold Blood, Glass Harp, Pig Iron Blues Band, Alice Cooper (a late edition not on the poster), Smith were scheduled to play this one-day festival.

 There was a lot of rain in the morning, some people checked out and went into town while it cleared, returning later.

 Someone who worked the show recalls:

 “There was an out-of-town crew who had built the stage.
 The workers were led by a hippie named "Thumper" who was a big guy with very long black hair and a big black beard.
 It was a bit of a disaster.
 It poured with rain all night and continued into the day.

 The way we got equipment up to the top of the stage was to pass the amps and stuff hand-to-hand up a narrow wooden flight of stairs.
 It was nuts - we could have lost people.